pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 words, to achieve the breadth-first search approach.

-The code already has explanations, hopefully they make it clear
+The code already has explanations, hopefully they make it clear already (note the footnote <a href="#fn2">[2]</a> which I've also inserted into the code here—this is a bug, I've left it in as it is in the submitted version):
-already:

     sub maybe_choose_optim_2 ($N, $_ns) {
-        __ 'Choose a combination of numbers (repetitions allowed) from $ns which must be sorted in decrementing order that added together equal $N; undef if not possible.
+        __ 'Choose a combination of numbers (repetitions allowed) from $ns which must be sorted in decrementing order[2] that added together equal $N; undef if not possible.
 This solution does a breadth-first search (and uses the hashtable check to see if there will be a match with the next level like